saurabharch/til.greglobinski.com/src/content/posts/2018-09-26--24-00___markdown-fronmatter-list-value/index.md

 ---
 ```

 I had been using the first one, but the second is much more convenient.
+More about **YAML** syntax on [Front-end web development with Greg](https://dev.greglobinski.com/)